The Case for Giving Your AI Agent Its Own Computer

 When I say an AI agent should have its own computer, I mean this literally:

 A real browser.
 Not a headless scraper.
 A full browser with tabs, sessions, cookies, logins.
-Something that can navigate the web the same way you do — clicking buttons, filling forms, reading what’s on screen.
+Something that navigates the web the same way you do.

 Persistence.
 It remembers what happened yesterday.
 It knows what it did last week.
-It can reference decisions and context without you re-explaining everything.
+It can reference decisions without you re-explaining everything.

 This is the difference between “AI that answers questions” and “AI that does work.”